austindatamanagement/nodejs_autonomousDB/README.md

   2. **userID** : Your user OCID.

-  Follow the steps below to get your tenancy OCID:

      - Navigate to the profile on the top right of your Cloud Account and click on your profile name.

        ![](profile.png)